Children's Education Foundation - Vietnam

 My Lan

 Lan is a sweet girl and is doing very well in school.
-She is unusual as ethics is her favourite subject as she loves to solve ethical problems.
+She is unusual as ethics is her favorite subject as she loves to solve ethical problems.
 In literature classes she loves writing about and describing trees.
 Her mum works in a factory and earns very little and can't afford to support her four children.
 When her parents divorced she went to live with her paternal grandparents and her brothers.
-Mum and her sister live with the maternal grandparents.
+Mum and her sister lived with the maternal grandparents.
 Soon after the divorce dad was killed by a drunk stranger.
+Recently with a large loan and some savings, mum was able to build a small home next to her in-laws so at last they are all together making Lan very happy. |

 Thanh Nhan

-Dad died two years ago from a lung infection, possibly from aspestosis, as well as kidney failure.
+Dad died seven years ago from a lung infection, possibly from espestosis, as well as kidney failure.
 He had been a construction worker for his working life and his health had been suffering for many years.
 Since dad died this young girl has learned to look after herself more and can do cleaning such as mopping and can wash her own clothes.
+She loves school and is doing well.
 Her biggest dream is to stay in school a long time.
 Her mother sells snails each morning in the hope of earning enough to support her three children.
-She wants them to all be well educated so they can have a good income.
+She wants them to all be well-educated so they can have a good income. |

 Nhu Quynh

 Nhu Quyn lived with her father, two brothers and grandfather until recently.
-Dad is a rice farmer and works in a rice mill too.
-Grandad makes money from using the front room for motorbike parking.
+Dad is a rice farmer and works in a rice mill.
+Granddad made money from using the front room for motorbike parking.
 As there was no woman in the house Quynh did the housework and most of the cooking.
 This was understandable but unfortunately affected her results.
-Mum and granny lived together as mum has terminal cancer and granny helps to care for her.
-Now mum has improved health and has moved back to live with her husband and children.
+Mum and granny lived together as mum had terminal cancer and granny helped to care for her.
+Now mum has greatly improved health and has moved back to live with her husband and children and with a loan and some savings have built a home of their own, which is wonderful as granddad is not a very easy person to live with.
+Now they are in a financially stable position they have promised to support Quynh to complete school. |

 Thi Thanh Thao

-Thao is a sweet, shy and very quiet girl.
-She loves school, especially literature as it helps her get in touch with her feelings.
+Thao, a sweet, shy and very quiet girl, loved school, especially literature as it helped her get in touch with her feelings.
 Sadly one of her older sisters killed herself due to the effect their poverty had on her and her education.
 Since then the parents have been very aware of how their children are feeling and do whatever they can to ensure they have the educational support they need.
 They only have a small amount of land and grow rice and corn in rotation, and sell bananas, steamed cassava and sweet potatoes at the market.
+Once their eldest girls graduated from university they could afford Thao's education costs and so she no longer in our program. |

 Thanh Tra

-When we first met Tra five years ago in front of her old dilapidated wooden house she greeted us in excellent English and just wanted to practice her English as her goal then was to study English at university.
+When we first met Tra nine years ago in front of her old dilapidated wooden house she greeted us in excellent English and just wanted to practice her English as her goal then was to study English at university.
 She has been successful and is doing exactly what she wanted.
+She complete high school with excellent results then studied to be an English teacher and now teaches in a language centre as well as in a high school.
 Her elderly parents have poor health from a life of ongoing hard work and now neither can work these days.
-Fortunately the eldest of their children are working and are able to help their parents a little.
+Fortunately all of their children are working and are able to help their parents a little. |

 Contact